-Sauerbrei and Royston (1999) provide an in-depth analysis of the GBSG-2 data focusing on fractional polynomials as interpretable but flexible regression models.
-We compare the estimated regression function f represented by random forest and boosting with the findings reported in their paper, where a non-linear influence of the number of positive nodes, age, and progesterone receptor was identified by visualization of the covariates and the corresponding (partial) linear predictors.
-With Figures 5 and 6 we proceed in a similar way by plotting the covariates against the predictions (such strategies were also applied for classification problems by Breiman, 2001b and Garczarek and Weihs, 2003).
+Sauerbrei and Royston (1999) provide an in-depth analysis of the GBSG-2 data, focusing on fractional polynomials as interpretable but flexible regression models.
+They identify a non-linear influence of the number of positive nodes, age, and progesterone receptor by visualization of the covariates and the corresponding (partial) linear predictions.
+By plotting the covariates against the predictions in Figures 5 and 6 (such strategies were also applied for classification problems by Breiman, 2001b and Garczarek and Weihs, 2003), we compare the estimated regression function \hat{f} provided by random forest and boosting with the findings reported in their paper,

-The predicted log recurrence free survival time decreases with increasing number of positive lymph nodes (up to about 15 positive lymph nodes) for both random forest and boosting in a way nearly identical to the finding reported by Sauerbrei and Royston (1999).
-Both boosting and random forest suggest a relationship between age and survival time, namely a decreasing risk for women up to an age of 40 to 45 years and a nearly constant risk for older women, as in Sauerbrei and Royston (1999).
+The predicted log-recurrence-free survival time decreases with increasing number of positive lymph nodes (up to about 15 positive lymph nodes) for both random forest and boosting, in a nearly identical manner to the finding reported in Sauerbrei and Royston (1999).
+Both boosting and random forest suggest a relationship between age and survival time, namely a decreasing risk for ages of 40 to 45 and a nearly constant risk for older women, as in Sauerbrei and Royston (1999).
 A strong influence of the estrogen receptor is indicated by both ensemble methods, however, estrogen receptor measurements were not included in any of the models studied by Sauerbrei and Royston (1999).
-Progesterone receptor values (restricted to values less than 100 fmol/l) indicate a relationship to recurrence free survival: Very small values (less than about 10, say) are associated with short recurrence free survival times whereas higher values indicate longer recurrence free survival times.
+Progesterone receptor values (restricted to values less than 100 fmol/l) indicate a relationship with recurrence-free survival: Very small values (less than about 10, say) are associated with short recurrence-free survival times whereas higher values indicate longer recurrence-free survival times.
 A similar finding is reported by Sauerbrei and Royston (1999).